 Lancaster General Health offers two components of ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing): baseline testing and post-injury testing.

-We use scientifically validated testing tools to assess symptoms, memory, processing speed, reaction time, and other factors in order to create a management strategy that supports the best chances for a full recovery.
+We use scientifically validated testing tools to assess symptoms, memory, processing speed, reaction time, and other factors in order to create a strategy that supports the best chances for a full recovery.
 Neurological testing is the gold standard for determining readiness to resume daily activities following a concussion, and reduce the risk of long-term symptoms or permanent damage.

 We may recommend physical therapy to treat related problems such as head and neck pain.
 Our physical therapists can help design a graduated exercise program with the goal of returning to your prior level of activity without negative consequences, and help address balance and vestibular (dizziness) problems.

 Occupational therapy can help with visual problems like difficulty reading and performing computer work, as well as help you manage your daily routine—planning, organizing, managing time, and paying attention to detail.
 Therapists also use other neuro/behavioral interventions to help manage stress levels.
-In rare cases, neuro ophthalmology and developmental optometry can be useful in recovering from neurological visual difficulties.

 Speech and Language Therapy